lapps/lapps.github.io/Documentation.md

 ### Running on JetStream

+There is a bash script at [downloads.lappsgrid.org/scripts](downloads.lappsgrid.org/scripts).

+**Keigh + Marc: review ow to do that from Keith's example a few months ago**

 - Quick applicatin process to get 200K service units, which should allow us to run the grid for a year
 - [https://github.com/lappsgrid-incubator/jetstream-scripts](https://github.com/lappsgrid-incubator/jetstream-scripts)